rbaron/dict.cc.py/README.md

 Installation
 ------------

-dict.cc.py is available at pypi.
+dict.cc.py works with python2 and python3 and is available at pypi.
 All you have to do to install it is:

 ```bash
 pip install dict.cc.py